 #4- Request for Proposal

-After selecting a few potential suppliers a formal document is delivered in order to receive quotations of the items, the document is referred to as a request for proposal (RFP).
-The supplier sends a proposal including product rates and qualities and asks the company to make business with them.
+After selecting a few potential suppliers, a formal document is delivered in order to receive quotations of the items.
+The document is referred to as a request for proposal (RFP).
+The supplier sends a proposal, including product rates and qualities, and asks the company to do business with them.

 #5 – Review Receiving Quotation

-Company reviews the quotations send by different suppliers and filters the suppliers which can fulfill the company’s requirements.
-The company informs the selected suppliers about its interest to make purchase deals.
+Company reviews the quotations send by different suppliers and filters the suppliers who can fulfill the company’s requirements.
+The company informs the selected suppliers about its interest in making purchase deals.

 #6 – Company begins the Negotiation Process

 #7 – Purchase Order

 The company on approving the desired supplier awards him the order by sending the official purchase order document.
-This confirms the supplier about the company’s requirements and the deadline for the delivery of the products or services.
+It confirms the supplier about the company’s requirements and the deadline for the delivery of the products or services.

 #8 – The Supplier’s Confirmation